pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 1. Filtering out definite articles from the extracted demonstrative pronouns

-Currently, the system captures all words in the transcriptions, including definite articles (e.g., the), which should be excluded from the demonstrative pronoun dataset.
+Currently, the system overidentifies demonstrative pronouns, as it includes any homographs of the list of demonstrative pronouns.
+For instance, in German, many definite articles are wrongly included in the selection, as they have the same form as demonstrative pronouns.

 ### 2. Enhancing the accuracy of pointing gesture detection

-Some gestures are missed or falsely identified.
-Improvements to MediaPipe’s detection logic or additional filtering techniques (e.g., movement velocity thresholds) are needed.
+Currently, the program underidentifies pointing gestures.
+Improvements to the implementation of MediaPipe’s detection or additional filtering techniques (e.g., movement velocity thresholds) are needed.
 This prototype serves as a foundational step towards a fully automated analysis of deictic communication, combining speech and gesture processing for richer linguistic insights.